tonihintikka/opetuslupa_apu/docs/stories/epic-9-story-1-redesign-frontpage.md

 - Add subtle animation/hover effects for better interactivity
 - Use theme.spacing consistently for layout margins and padding
 - Ensure all text is properly translated through i18n
+- Make sure "Start Lesson" and "Start Timer" buttons are only available after selecting a student
 - Test thoroughly on different screen sizes and orientations